Skip to content

 OS maps: OS Explorer 318

-Mobile signal: Good signal on summit; EE and Vodafone reliable.
+Mobile signal: Strong summit reception; EE and Vodafone reliable.
 Central Galloway Range viewpoint.

 Current conditions